Sperm enhancement is a laboratory process aimed to select the best sperm cells

 - Sperm enhancement is done in the laboratory.

-- Sperm enhancement can be done in laboratories that have an arrangement with the kupat cholim or done privately.
+- Sperm enhancement can be done in laboratories that have an arrangement with your HMO or privately.

 - During the artificial insemination process, the man brings a sperm sample to the lab.
-The lab performs the sperm enhancement and the enhanced sperm are injected by the doctor directly into the womb of the woman.
+The lab performs the sperm enhancement and the enhanced sperm are injected by the doctor directly into the woman's uterus.

-- The process of sperm enhancement is included in The Healthcare Basket and is funded by the health funds.
+- The process of sperm enhancement is included in The Healthcare Basket and is funded by the HMOs.

-- The policy holder also has a co-pay.
+- The policy holder also has a co-payment.

-- Maccabi Health Services has a limit of 12 sperm enhancements surrounding each pregnancy.
+- Maccabi Health Services has a limit of 12 sperm enhancements per pregnancy.
 For more information see the Maccabi website.

 - Chen Patient Fertility Association